 - Be careful to avoid making strong theological statements based on one Biblical text which is obscure or difficult to understand.

 - Reading and studying the Bible in Christian community will help us to interpret Scripture.
-He promised to be with us—“Where two or three are gathered in my name, there am I with them” (Matthew 18:20).
+He promises to be with us—“Where two or three are gathered in my name, there am I with them” (Matthew 18:20).

 - Be obedient to the Scriptures that are clear and the truths you already know.
 There is no need for more if you are not willing to obey what you already understand.